Arge metallica - Yellow-horned Fusehorn

-As far as is know Arge metallica is not found in Britain but is present in Ireland.
+Arge metallica is rare in Britain and Ireland.
+Some old museum records up to 1927 suggest a past low-level presence and there is a single record from Norfolk in 2014 at the time of review.
+This latter record could be interpreted either as indicating a continuing low-level presence or, alternatively, a recolonisation (Musgrove, 2022).
 One of the dark species, Arge metallica has a bronze sheen.
 The flagellae are yellow but may be suffused with black in the males.
-The hind tibia is brown with a white base.
+The hind tibia is brownish-white with a white base.

 Larvae feed gregariously on birch.
 Eggs are lain into the serrations of the leaf margin on young trees in shade.